Here Are 20 Quick Ways To Memorize Faster For A Test

 4. First Summarize What You Want To Memorize

 This works well for me.
 I actually did a particular course as a freshman at the University where we studied a chapter on the different techniques of reading.
-The authors made an emphasis on summarizing.
+The authors made emphasis on summarizing.

-According to the professors of the English Department, Nnamdi Azikiwe University, summarizing what you plan to memorize in your own format can help you memorize three times faster and recall in a great way as well.
+According to the professors of the English Department, at Nnamdi Azikiwe University, summarizing what you plan to memorize in your own format can help you memorize three times faster and recall in a great way as well.
 I adopted this mode of reading and I have to say it works like a charm.

 You can use a small book to put down small notes and important paragraphs from whatever you are trying to memorize.
 Make sure you understand the definition and formulas first.